lsst-tstn/tstn-020/index.rst

     # This will print the mapping between label and configuration files.
     print(config_available.mapping)

-This can also be accomplished when using a high-level class to interact with a group of CSCs.
+Often, this can also be accomplished using a high-level class that is designed to interact with a group of CSCs.

 .. code-block:: python